vimc/montagu-db-backup/README.md

 To restore, run:

 ```
-docker exec barman_container restore-last
+docker exec barman_container recover-last
 ```

-which will set up a postgres filesystem ready for restore within the `barman_restore` volume.
+which will set up a postgres filesystem ready for recovery within the `barman_recover` volume.
 This can then be rsync'd into place.
 It may be necessary to use `--ignore-times --checksum` because times are likely to be a real mess here, but I'm not sure that will actually be fast enough either.

 ## Changes to our current system